kanglicheng/code-school/html-css/micro-projects/box_model/README.md

 The purpose of this exercise is to learn the box model and start developing an ability to visualize the structure and organization of HTML elements on a web page.
+The focus should be on experimentation; think of the steps below as suggestions for what to experiment with.
 Every element in an HTML document is enclosed in a box, even those that don't look like boxes.
 A circular image, for example, will still be nested inside its own box when rendered to the page.

 Update box_model.css as follows to see how different properties can affect these boxes.

 ### Warmup